 If you're flying out of Dallas more than twice a year—whether it's American Airlines nonstops to Europe from DFW or Southwest weekend hops from Love Field—you're leaving money on the table without a travel credit card that matches your patterns.
 Dallas travelers have a unique advantage: direct access to the world's second-largest airline hub (DFW) and Southwest's hometown fortress (DAL), which means choosing the right card isn't just about sign-up bonuses.
-It's about lounge access when you're stuck at Terminal D for three hours, free checked bags when American charges $70 roundtrip, and earning miles that actually get you to London or Cancún without jumping through transfer hoops.
+It's about lounge access when you're stuck at Terminal D for three hours, free checked bags when American charges $70 roundtrip, and earning miles that actually get you to London or Cancun without jumping through transfer hoops.

 This guide breaks down which cards make sense for Dallas travelers specifically—from the American Airlines flyers who rack up DFW connections to the Southwest loyalists chasing Companion Pass from Love Field, plus the strategic travelers who split between domestic weekend trips and one annual international escape.
 We'll cover lounge access at both Dallas airports, transfer partners that work for common DFW routes, travel protections that matter when winter storms shut down the Metroplex, and the 2026 changes you need to know before applying.
-No affiliate links, no card promotions—just verified data on what works from Dallas and what doesn't.

 Why Dallas Travelers Need a Smart Card Strategy